A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. Dissolve Sugar: Dissolve 100 g of sugar in 500 mL of warm water in a flask.
+1. Dissolve Sugar: Dissolve 100 g of sugar in 500 mL of warm water (approximately 40°C) in the flask.
+Stir until completely dissolved.

-2. Add Yeast: Add 5 g of dry yeast to the sugar solution and stir.
+2. Add Yeast: Add 5 g of dry yeast to the sugar solution and stir gently to distribute the yeast evenly.

-3. Attach Airlock: Fit an airlock onto the flask to allow carbon dioxide to escape while preventing air from entering.
+3. Attach Airlock: Fit an airlock onto the flask.
+This allows carbon dioxide produced during fermentation to escape while preventing oxygen from entering (maintaining anaerobic conditions).

 4. Fermentation: Store the flask in a warm place (25-30°C) for 3-5 days.
-Fermentation is complete when the airlock stops bubbling.
+Monitor the airlock; fermentation is complete when bubbling ceases.

-5. Distillation: Distill the fermented solution to separate ethanol from other components.
+5. Distillation: Carefully distill the fermented solution using a distillation apparatus to separate the ethanol from the water and other fermentation byproducts.
+Collect the distillate around 78.4°C.

 Results:

-The final distillate contains ethanol, which can be identified by its characteristic odor and low boiling point (78.4°C).
-The yield and purity of the ethanol can be determined by techniques such as gas chromatography or titration.
+The final distillate will contain ethanol, identifiable by its characteristic odor and boiling point (approximately 78.4°C).
+The yield and purity of the ethanol can be determined using techniques such as gas chromatography or titration.
+Note that the ethanol produced will not be pure and may contain other volatile compounds.